szymon-sawicki/cinema-app/README.md

 ## Installation and starting

-What you need: Java 16, Maven, Docker
+What you need - Docker.

-After downloading of source files, project must be compiled to jar file with command "mvn clean install".
-Whole environment (app + MySQL database) is build with docker compose with command:
+You need to download cinema-app.zip package and unzip it.
+You can start the containers with command:

 - docker compose up -d --build